troydm/shellasync.vim/README.md

 ------------
 shellasync.vim plugin allows you to asynchronously execute shell commands inside vim and see output inside a seperate window buffer without waiting for a command to finish.
+It also includes shell emulator so you can interactivly execute commands inside vim buffer.
 It uses python's subprocess and threading capabilities to execute shell commands in seperate thread and non-blockingly get the output as the command executes